Overview

 Summary

-The Summary section includes the number of active flags on the page, the page score and status, and a list of the flagged rules.
+The Summary section includes the number of active flags on the page, the page score and page status, and a list of the flagged rules.

+Each Scoring Page has a potential score out of 100 and a weight that determines its impact on the Overall Score.
 Hover over the page score in your console to view the weight assigned to that page.
 By default, all pages are evenly weighted.

-4.2 Scoring Rules
+Scoring Rules

 - Integrations